CESARBR/knot-virtualthing/README.md

 4. Finally, build and install libmodbus with `./configure && make && sudo make install`

 ## Building

 Run `./bootstrap-configure` and then `make`

+## Running the VirtualThing

+Start the daemon:

+`./src/thingd`

+To see the daemon options:

+`./src/thingd --help`

+### How to test locally

+Start the daemon with the options to indicate the configuration files path:

+`./src/thingd -n -c confs/credentials.conf -d confs/device.conf -r confs/rabbitmq.conf`

+### How to check for memory leaks and open file descriptors

+`valgrind --leak-check=full --track-fds=yes ./src/thingd -n -c `
+`confs/credentials.conf -d confs/device.conf -r confs/rabbitmq.conf`

 ## License